 I could easily do this itinerary again and take twice the time.
 If you have a desire to take a motorcycle tour around Lake Superior, reserve a week off and go for it!

 What Are Your Favorite Stops Along The Lake Superior Circle Tour?

 There are many great places to visit while riding this route in particular.
 Which ones do you prefer most?
 What do you like about them and why?
 Your input is invited.
-Post An Article!
+Leave a comment!